adamrmoss/edu-basic/docs/edu-basic-language.md

 ```

 **Design Notes:**
-- `DATE$` and `TIME$` return strings for simplicity and ease of display
+- `DATE$` and `TIME$` are nullary operators that return strings for simplicity and ease of display
-- `NOW%` returns an integer timestamp for calculations
+- `NOW%` is a nullary operator that returns an integer timestamp for calculations
-- All functions use UTC time to avoid timezone complexity in educational contexts
+- All nullary operators use UTC time to avoid timezone complexity in educational contexts
 - The string formats (YYYY-MM-DD and HH:MM:SS) are standard and unambiguous
 - No date parsing or manipulation functions are provided initially—keep it simple for educational use
+- These nullary operators are evaluated fresh at runtime, so each evaluation returns the current date/time

 ### Summary: Structured vs. Unstructured Flow Control